d-Representation-finite self-injective algebras: Our results

 Note that any autoequivalence $\phi$ of $\C$ gives rise to an automorphism of the skeleton $\C'$ of $\C$ and therefore a $\Z$-action on $\C'$.
-In particular, an autoequivalence $\phi$ of $\widehat\L$ is admissible if and only if the induced action of the additive group $\Z$ on a skeleton of $\C$, given by $m\mapsto\phi^m$, is admissible.
+In particular, an autoequivalence $\phi$ of $\widehat\L$ is admissible (as defined in the sentence following Theorem~\ref{riedtmann}) if and only if the induced action of the additive group $\Z$ on a skeleton of $\C$, given by $m\mapsto\phi^m$, is admissible.

 Let $\phi$ be an autoequivalence of $\C$, and $\phi\inv$ a chosen quasi-inverse of $\phi$.
 In case $\phi$ is an automorphism, we always assume $\phi\inv$ to be the inverse of $\phi$.
 We denote by

 the induced automorphisms of the module category defined by $\phi_*(M) = M\circ\phi\inv$ and $\phi^*(M)=M\circ\phi$ respectively.
 Hence, any action of a group $G$ on $\C$ induces a $G$-action and a $G^{\rm op}$-action on $\modC$, defined by $g\mapsto g_*$ and $g\mapsto g^*$ respectively.
 Clearly, these actions induce actions on the stable module category and the derived category too.
 A subcategory $\U$ of $\modC$ or $\stmod\C$ is said to be \emph{$G$-equivariant} if $g_*\U=\U$ for all $g\in G$.